 These ‘scopes were designed to excel at delivering planetary and lunar contrast and detail at high-powers (it says so in the manual), but the FS-102 has a short enough focal length to do star fields and extended DSOs as well.
 Stars have that perfect sparkling diamonds-on-velvet look that only the best APOs give and the field is very flat.

 A four inch APO is one of the best all-round small telescopes and the FS-102 is one of the very finest four inch APOs.

 People now seem to view doublets as inferior, but for visual use in small apertures, that’s nonsense.
 They also seem to regard all doublets as equal – again nonsense.
-The Canon/Optron lenses in the FS series used crystalline fluorite (not fluoride ED glass) and are a no-compromise design that would be fiendishly expensive to make today.
-Cost was almost certainly a major factor in their demise.
-As I have said elsewhere, Roland Christen reckons these lenses would be several times the cost of an ED triplet to fabricate now.
+The Canon/Optron lenses in the FS series used crystalline fluorite (not fluoride ED glass) and are a no-compromise design for visual use that work well for imaging too.

 My TMB 100/8 had slightly more perfect colour correction (the best I’ve ever seen in any refractor), but was much slower to cool, heavier and – perhaps – delivered just a little less contrast (but I’m willing to concede that might be imagination).

 The biggest disadvantage of the FS-102 is just that – it’s big and bulky (though not heavy) for its aperture, a ‘fault’ shared by the whole FS range.